RedRabbitDevelopment/doskara-servers/hosts/blueprint/readme.md

 ## files in this directory

-* [clone instance](clone_instance.md) describes how to create a cloned instance from the blueprint AMI.
+* [clone instance](clone_instance.md) describes how to create a cloned instance from the blueprint AMI and how to create an AMI from an instance.
 * [new doskara instance](new_doskara_instance.md) describes how to create a new blueprint from scratch and what decisions were made in the process of creating the first ones.

 ## creating a new blueprint AMI for cloning

 This is a really simple and intuitive process.
-  1. If it isn't stopped already, stop the instance you want to clone.
-  2. From the EC2 Instances console, select the instance you wish to clone, then select Actions > Create Image
-  3. Give the image a name to make it easy to find later.
-  4. After waiting a short period for AWS to create the image, verify that the new image is available in the AMI menu.
+You can read about it on the [clone instance](clone_instance.md) page.

 ## currently available blueprint AMIs